khodadadiyavar/ABN-technical-assessment/README.md

 STATUS: deployed
 REVISION: 1
 ```
-4- You can configr the installation progress using the below command:
+4- You can confirm the installation progress using the below command:
 ```bash
 kubectl -n <namespace> get deployments
 ```